 The Department and its residency programs at Penn and CHOP have been ranked highest in the region for Neurology by U.S. News and World Report and overall the clinical specialties at the Hospital of the University of Pennsylvania have been consistently ranked among the nation's best.
 It has been in the top ten Neurology Departments with respect to NIH funding during the last ten years.
 We have active research programs in Alzheimer's Disease, Fronto-temporal Dementia, Parkinson's Disease, Epilepsy, Stroke, Cognitive/Behavioral Neurology, Neuromuscular Disease and ALS, Autoimmune Neurology, Multiple Sclerosis, Neuro-Ophthalmology, Neuro-oncology, Neurovirology, Functional neuroimaging and more!

 The Department has a long tradition of excellence in the education of future leaders in the field of neurology.
 Its educational programs are highly acclaimed and the residency program is considered one of the best in the country, offering the opportunity to work with the leaders in neurological care and research, utilizing state-of-the-art resources, backed by a world-renowned medical center.
-The program is fully accredited for 27 Residents in adult and 12 Residents in pediatric neurology and is approved by the ACGME for five years.
+The program is fully accredited for 39 Residents in adult and 15 Residents in pediatric neurology and is approved by the ACGME for 10 years.
 Eighty-five percent of Residents trained in the last 25 years currently hold academic positions.
 Additionally, there are a wide range of fellowships.
 Flexibility within the program allows for opportunities for trainees to participate in clinical and basic science research.

-We have a total of 12 clinical divisions, including:
+We have a total of 17 divisions/programs:

 - Autoimmune Neurology

 - Cognitive Neurology